cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 };
 ```

-Please pay extra attention to the following points when writing start scripts:
+Please pay extra attention to the following points when writing Build main scripts:

 1. The environment variables in different processes will be different.
-The start script will be loaded by the rendering process and the main process at the same time, do not use the editor interface that only exists in a single process in the start script.
+The build main script will be loaded by the rendering process and the main process at the same time, do not use the editor interface that only exists in a single process in the build main script.

 2. There are two ways to configure the key of `config`:

     - One is for a single platform configuration, and the key is filled in as **platform plugin name** (available in the editor menu bar **Extensions -> Extension Manager -> Internal** to view the platform plug-in name).